WhisperingChaos/didx/README.md

 Inform: dind client named: 'dind_10407_client_latest' terminated & destroyed.

 ```

+##Security
+The AppArmor module exists within the dind server container (this is probably "wrong" they are probably mounted, however, none of the suporting inspection utilities, like aa-status, appear within the image.
+Therefore, it's currently difficult to determine if apparmor is enabled and applying custom policies.
+I'm still not sure if AppArmor is fully encapsulated within dind - most likely not as it's a kernel module, however, that would mean that something else isn't working as I anticipated because containers, within the dind container network, using their own custom apparmor profiles don't appear in the information generated ```aa-status``` when executed within the context of the Docker Engine Host.
+Need to further investigate this behavior and update this section with my findings.

+##Networking
+As usual for a typical Docker Engine install, dind configures its own bridge network.
+However, this network connects the dind container network to the network interface of the dind server container, not the Docker Engine Host network.
+In other words, the dind container network is encapsulated within the Docker Engine Host container network.
+This isn't typically an issue when running a single dind server container instance and there isn't a need to connect to a container within the dind container network from the Docker Engine Host container network.
+The trouble begins when attempting to concurrently run two dind server containers, as by default they are assigned the same IP network identifier or if you're attempting to connect a container or service, like x11, running on the Docker Engine Host to one in the dind container network.
+In the second situation, you may be able to add a route using ```ip route add``` to forward the dind container network packets from the Docker Engine Host to the dind server bridge.

+Regarding the situation, involving duplicate IP network identifiers, it would seem that this can be solved by configuring the dind server with custom networking.
+Need to investigate.

 ##Terms
 **Docker Engine Host**<a id="TermsDockerEngineHost"></a> - refers to the Docker server instance that manages (runs, terminates) the dind server and associated client containers.